tektutor/openshift-tekton-feb-2022/Day1/README.md

 When prompted for password, type administrator password of your Linux OS.

 ## Installing Code Ready Containers in Linux
+Please do not try this in our lab environment as it will corrupt our OpenShift cluster installation.
+These instructions are here to help your try this in your personal laptop/desktop post the training for your self-learning purposes only.

 ```
 cd /home/alchemy/Downloads
 tar xvf crc-linux-amd64.tar.xz